Indexed Universal Life Insurance (IUL) consists of two parts. Term coverage, to provide a death benefit, and a cash account, to provide cash value.

 Also, be aware that, while the cash account does mirror an index, the dividends of the index are not included!
 The difference in the return on an index with and without a dividend can be substantial.

-When you choose to pay more in premium than required to purchase the death benefit, part of your premium will still go to pay for the ever-increasing cost of insurance.
+When you choose to pay more in premium than required to purchase the death benefit, part of your premium will still go to pay for the cost of renewable term insurance.
 Part of the premium goes to pay the fees associated with the policy, and the remaining dollars will be deposited in your cash account.

 Paying excess premiums or “overfunding” the policy, will result in more money accumulating in the cash account than originally depicted.
 But Like any other life insurance policy, Indexed Universal Life products are subject to the IRS seven-pay test.
 The seven-pay test defines how much you are allowed to overfund a policy without it becoming a M.E.C.
 (Modified Endowment Contract)